SaschaWebDev/anime-list/learnings.md

 With -watch it will on every change of the gql query reexecute and generate the typescript interfaces again

 - "schema:generate-watch": "npx apollo codegen:generate --localSchemaFile=./src/app/graphql/graphql-schema.json --target=typescript --tagName=gql --watch"

+# Reselect

+A tool to grab parts of the redux state and make it available in containers to the react app

+- yarn add reselect redux-logger